MicrosoftDocs/VBA-Docs/api/Access.TextBox.AutoTab.md

 # TextBox.AutoTab property (Access)

-You can use the **AutoTab** property to specify whether an automatic tab occurs when the last character permitted by a text box control's input mask is entered.
+Use the **AutoTab** property to specify whether an automatic tab occurs when the last character permitted by a text box control's input mask is entered.
 An automatic tab moves the focus to the next control in the form's tab order.
 Read/write **Boolean**.

 ## Syntax